Begin Main Content Area

 A panel of Pennsylvania Department of Environmental Protection staff select the top three posters across the state.

-DEP enters the first-place poster into the 2023 National Radon Poster Contest, sponsored by the Conference of Radiation Control Program Directors.
-All three winning posters will be used throughout the year in DEP’s educational outreach to Pennsylvanians.
+DEP enters the first-place poster into the 2025 National Radon Poster Contest, sponsored by the Conference of Radiation Control Program Directors.
+Cahs prizes will be awarded by the American Lung Association (ALA) for the top three winning National posters.

 Radon Information Resources